 Elizebeth Randall is a passionate and endlessly curious teaching artist who believes in dance education as a collaborative experience of growth, joy, and transformation.
-She teaches classes in ballet and modern technique, composition, improvisation, and embodied anatomy.
-Elizebeth earned her BA in Dance from SFSU and her MFA in Dance Performance & Choreography from NYU’s Tisch School of the Arts, where she studied on full scholarship and was honored with the position of Graduate Student Assistant in Dance History.
-Elizebeth has worked with choreographers including Deborah Slater, Paco Gomes, CatherineMarie Davalos, Liss Fain, Jill Johnson, Deborah Jowitt, and Margot Parsons.
-She is currently choreographing and performing with Stranger Lover Dreamer, the Oakland-based company she co-founded in 2013.
-Elizebeth spent three years on faculty at Boston Ballet School and now teaches at SF State and Shawl-Anderson Dance Center.
+She earned her MFA in Dance Performance & Choreography from NYU’s Tisch School of the Arts, where she studied on full scholarship. in 2013, she co-founded Stranger Lover Dreamer, a modern dance company.